dariowho/intents/README.md

-# Dialogflow Agents
+# Intents ⛺

-A Python library to define and operate Dialogflow Agents with an easy, code-first approach.
+**Intents** is a Python library to define and operate Dialogflow Agents with a simple, code-first approach.

 > **disclaimer**: this project is not affiliated, associated, authorized,